How to Make Glitter Feather Faux Leather Earrings with the Cricut Joy

 - A Cricut Joy cutting machine The Cricut Joy is available on Amazon here or on the official Cricut website here.
 You can also get one from Michael’s, Joann, Hobby Lobby, Walmart, etc.

 - An earring SVG cut file template.
-I'll be using my original layered feather earring design.
-The SVG cut file is available in my shop here or in my Etsy shop here.
+I’ll be using my original layered feather earring design from my SVG shop.
 Of course you can use any other earring cut file SVG you already have, one from Cricut Design Space, or any free SVG from my Resource Library (click here to get a password).

 - Blue painters tape (as needed).
 This is the key to getting your faux leather to stick well to the green Joy cutting mat.
 You can get it at any hardware store and most big box or grocery stores.
 Amazon also has it here.